Oct 25, 2017

 What does happiness mean for you?

 Defining happiness would not be possible in a single blog post.
 The question is probably as old as human thought and the answer would have changed with culture and history.
-Different people would define happiness differently, even in the same time and age, depending on their needs, social and financial background, and whatever they have learned in life.
+Different people would define happiness differently, even at the same time and age, depending on their needs, social and financial background, and whatever they have learned in life.

 If you do however live in the “western part” of the world, reading blogs about meditation and mindfulness, chances are, that you are among the fortunate few of the world.
-You life is relatively comfortable, you live in a house that provides adequate shelter and warmth, you have no want for food, it is available as simply as going to the grocery store or the nearest supermarket.
+Your life is relatively comfortable, you live in a house that provides adequate shelter and warmth, you have no want for food, it is available as simple as going to the grocery store or the nearest supermarket.
 Your means of transport are again simple, you might own a car, or just use public transport, or if you are more environmentally conscious, you probably ride a bicycle.

 You may never be satisfied with what you have.
 You strive to better yourself and your circumstances.
 You do all you can to advance in life: Both materially (i.e. financially and professionally) and probably even spiritually.
 Your definition of happiness would most likely be somewhere along the lines of living in comfort with a loving family (or companion), having anything and everything you may need or desire, wanting for nothing.

 So what can you do to achieve happiness?